nomanashraf11/Task-Collector/readme.md

 # Task Manager Tool

-A simple command-line-based task manager tool built with Python.
+A simple UI Based task manager tool built with Python.
 This tool helps you manage your daily tasks efficiently.

 ## Features